On the generalization of language models from in-context learning and finetuning: a controlled study: Related work

 \section{Related work}

 \textbf{In-context learning:} A variety of works have explored in-context learning \citep{brown2020language,dong2022survey,lampinen2024broader}.
 Several works have studied patterns in the learning and generalization of ICL, either empirically \citep{garg2022can,chan2022data}, mechanistically \citep{olsson2022context}, or theoretically \citep{xie2023explanation,zhang2024trained,elmoznino2024context}.
 Several recent works have found that even scaling to hundreds or thousands of in-context examples can improve LM performance on challenging datasets \citep{agarwal2024many,anil2024many,bertsch2024context}.
 Our work similarly relies on the ability of models to learn from many documents in context in order to generate the inferences for augmentation.
+Our work differs from prior works in focusing more on generalization of broader types of information in context, beyond few-shot tasks \citep[cf.][]{lampinen2024broader}.

 \textbf{Out-of-context learning:} Several other papers \citep[e.g.][]{berglund2023taken,meinke2023tell} have considered how models can generalize ``out-of-context''---that is, how they can use information that is not directly included in the prompt in a flexible way at test time.
 Our results may connect to these, e.g. in the patterns of partial generalization seen even with finetuning on the semantic structure dataset.
 However, we generally do not find reliable use of out-of-context information as in-context---i.e., in-context learning tends to outperform finetuning.